Bonita Beach Causeway: History

 The county then decided the most feasible location for a second bridge to Estero Island was to build a causeway and a series of bridges from the south end of the island over barrier islands to Bonita Springs.
 The causeway's exact routing was selected by surveyor Carl Johnson (for whom Lovers Key / Carl E. Johnson State Park was named), and he became known as the father of the project.
 Construction began in 1963, and the causeway opened on July 4, 1965.

-Future

-Construction is underway on a replacement for the Big Carlos Pass Bridge.
-The new bridge will be a 60-foot fixed span bridge, which will eliminate the need for a drawbridge.
-The new bridge is planned to be complete in 2026.
+The current Big Carlos Pass Bridge, which is 60 feet tall, opened for traffic on November 14, 2025.
+It replaced the original Big Carlos Pass Bridge, which was a small single-leaf bascule bridge.